John Garabedian: 2018–present (launch of Jamchannel and Liveline)

 In February 2020, Garabedian began working on a national Top 40 weeknight show called Liveline hosted by Mason Kelter.
 Again, embracing many of the things that Open House Party was popular for in the Garabedian-era.
-The show is completely live and debuted on April 18, 2020 on Garabedian's Cape Cod CHR station Y101, replacing Open House Party with Kannon, which had been on Y101 since its launch in 2013.
-Garabedian hosted a weekend version of the show from May 23, 2020 until July 31, 2021 which marked the first time he had been on FM radio since the final Open House Party in January 2017, aside from one fill-in shift he did on his Cape Cod rock station Pixy 103 in February 2019.
-Liveline with Mason is now syndicated in over 25 markets every night.
+The show is completely live and debuted on April 18, 2020, on Garabedian's Cape Cod CHR station Y101, replacing Open House Party with Kannon, which had been on Y101 since its launch in 2013.
+Garabedian hosted a weekend version of the show from May 23, 2020, until July 31, 2021, which marked the first time he had been on FM radio since the final Open House Party in January 2017, aside from one fill-in shift he did on his Cape Cod rock station Pixy 103 in February 2019.
+Liveline is now syndicated in over 25 markets every night.

-Other projects and careers

-Garabedian is the President of the Cape Area Pilots Association (CAPA).
-The Cape Area Pilots Association was formed in 1995 to further the interests of Cape Cod area aviation, promote flying safety, establish strong support for local aviation interests, and provide annual scholarships for local aviation students.
+Ownership

-Garabedian was the President of CodComm Inc. and owned four radio stations on Cape Cod: WFRQ, WHYA, WKFY, and WPXC.
+Garabedian was the president of CodComm Inc. and owned four radio stations on Cape Cod: WFRQ, WHYA, WKFY, and WPXC.
 He bought them in 2012 and sold them in November 2021.